nbreugel/higgs-charm-docs/README.md

 * `cinder/`: This contains the stylesheets etc. for the `cinder` [custom theme](https://github.com/chrissimpkins/cinder) for MKDocs.
 * `site/`: This contains the files which produce the website.
 This directory is created and updated automatically after running `mkdocs build`.
 * `docs/`: This is the main working directory for this project.
 It contains the Markdown files from which the website is built.

+## Creating a new build and pushing

+While you are making changes, you can run a local version of the website using `mkdocs serve`.
+This is a very useful feature since it automatically updates the local website each time you make some changes to a markdown file or to the `mkdocs.yml` file.
+This allows you to have your fully-themed page open in one window while editing the core Markdown document in another.

 If you only make changes to an already existing page (i.e. a Markdown file), all you need to do is simply save the file and then run `mkdocs build`.
 Afterwards, you can push your changes (there will also be changes in the `site/` directory which contains the latest build, make sure you push these as well!).